BloomTech-Labs/forest-fire-watch-fe/README.md

 ### Demo view

-Unregistered or logged out users can demo the app and are redirected to login upon attempting to save a location.
-There is conditional rendering with a clear "Sign Up" call-to-action for signed out users.
+Signed out users can demo part of the the application and see a clear "Sign Up" call-to-action.
+Autocomplete of searched addresses are shown in a dropdown using geocoder autocomplete.
+Users are directed to a login modal upon attempting to save a location.

 ![Demo-mode](demo-mode.gif)